 # 1 – Suite Judy Blue Eyes

-As we close out our top 10 Crosby, Stills & Nash songs list, its time to get to the point and present what we believe is the band’s greatest work.
-A wonderful seven minute musical epic composed by Stephen Stills entitled “Suite Judy Blue Eyes.”
-As most rock fans already know, the song was written by Stephen Still about the breakup of his romance with Judy Collins who had left Stephen Stills for actor Stacy Keach.
+As we close out our top 10 Crosby, Stills & Nash songs list, it’s time to get to the point and present what we believe is the band’s most significant work.
+An extraordinary seven-minute musical epic composed by Stephen Stills is entitled “Suite Judy Blue Eyes.”
+As most rock fans know, the song was written by Stephen Stills about the breakup of his romance with Judy Collins, who had left Stephen Stills for actor Stacy Keach.
 (The cop in those classic Cheech & Chong movies).

-“Suite Judy Blue Eyes,” was released as a single in 1969.
+“Suite Judy Blue Eyes” was released as a single in 1969.
 It peaked at number twenty one on the Billboard Hot 100.
-However, the song’s legendary status has long out lived its chart success.
-It is truly the song that represents the group Crosby Still & Nash in maybe it’s most finest moment on record.
+However, the song’s legendary status has long outlived its chart success.
+It is truly the song representing the group Crosby Still & Nash in maybe its finest moment on record.